 In combination these three occupations accounted for 91 people in total or 72.2% of the Administrative and Support Services local workers .

-In comparison, New South Wales employed 38.9% as Labourers; 14.6% as Clerical and Administrative Workers; and 3.4% as Machinery Operators And Drivers.
+In comparison, the Information Media and Telecommunications workforce within Gunnedah Shire employed 0.0% as Labourers; 15.4% as Clerical and Administrative Workers; and % as Machinery Operators And Drivers.

-The major differences between the jobs held by the Administrative and Support Services in the Gunnedah Shire and New South Wales were:
+The major differences between the jobs held by the Administrative and Support Services workforce in the Gunnedah Shire and the Information Media and Telecommunications workforce were:

 - Community and Personal Service Workers (+13 local workers)